rgrams/discworld_mud_plugins/README.md

 * Use the "gmcpdebug <mode> <packetNameFilter>" command to debug on the fly.
 * Other plugins call "subscribe" with their plugin ID and a callback name to get GMCP packets.
-* Other plugins can call "unsubscribe" whenever they want, or, if they are disabled or removed, they will be automatically unsubscribed.
+* Other plugins can call "unsubscribe" to stop recieving certain packets
+   * If a subscribed plugin is disabled or removed, it will be automatically unsubscribed.

 ## Plugin Reloader
 A tiny plugin for reloading other plugins by typing a command.